 If you are worried about going to a friend or family member’s house for your Christmas dinner this year but don’t want to refuse food or appear picky, then there are ways around this too.
 You can always prepare dishes to take with you, so you can stay true to your clean eating philosophy.
 And who doesn’t love a guest who comes bearing food?

 If you have managed to uphold your clean eating regime all year then letting it slip this Christmas could have damaging consequences.
-Re-introducing your body to large amounts of the food you have been avoiding all year can leave you feeling sluggish, bloated and cause indigestion as your body struggle to deal with the food it now considers foreign.
-If you have been avoiding processed foods and sugars especially, then re-introducing them in large amounts could actually have a negative impact on your mood over this festive season.
+Re-introducing your body to large amounts of the food you have been avoiding all year can leave you feeling sluggish, and bloated and cause indigestion as your body struggles to deal with the food it now considers foreign.
+If you have been avoiding processed foods and sugars especially, then re-introducing them in large amounts could hurt your mood over this festive season.

-Your brain will experience a “sugar high” rush which will leave you feeling great for a short time but the come down from this sugar-induced buzz can leave you feeling lethargic and pretty grumpy.
-Nobody likes a grouch at Christmas and you don’t want to be the one snapping at loved ones or grumbling in the corner because of a sugar come down.
+Your brain will experience a “sugar high” rush which will leave you feeling great for a short time but the comedown from this sugar-induced buzz can leave you feeling lethargic and pretty grumpy.
+Nobody likes a grouch at Christmas and you don’t want to be the one snapping at loved ones or grumbling in the corner because sugar comes down.
 Stick to natural sweeteners like honey to keep you happy and on an even keel.